phpsu/ShellCommandBuilder/README.md

 #### Complex Commands

-The intend for this library is to make generating larger and complex shell commands more approachable.<br />
+The idea behind this library is to make generating larger and complex shell commands more readable and maintainable.<br />
 The following example is taken out of PHPsu.
 This command syncs a database from a remote source to a local database.

 ```shell script
 ssh -F 'php://temp' 'hostc' 'mysqldump --opt --skip-comments --single-transaction --lock-tables=false -h '\''database'\'' -u '\''root'\'' -p '\''root'\'' '\''sequelmovie'\'' | (echo '\''CREATE DATABASE IF NOT EXISTS `sequelmovie2`;USE `sequelmovie2`;'\'' && cat)' | mysql -h '127.0.0.1' -P 2206 -u 'root' -p 'root'
 ```

-First, we have to think about the components that this command is build of.
+First, we have to think about the components that this command is composed of.
 This results in these commands:
 ```shell script
 ssh -F 'php://temp' 'hostc'